FWDekker/mommy/README.md

 ## installation
-mommy works on any POSIX system. mommy is tested on Ubuntu, Debian, macOS, FreeBSD, and NetBSD~
+mommy works on any POSIX system. mommy is tested on Ubuntu, Debian, macOS, FreeBSD, NetBSD, and OpenBSD~

 [download the latest release](https://github.com/FWDekker/mommy/releases/latest) for your platform and install as usual:
 * on Debian/Ubuntu/etc, run `sudo apt install ./mommy-*.deb`,
 * on Red Hat/Fedora/etc, run `sudo dnf install ./mommy-*.rpm`,
 * on ArchLinux, run `sudo pacman -U ./mommy-*.pac`,
 * on Alpine Linux, run `sudo apk add --allow-untrusted ./mommy-*.apk`, and
-* on macOS, FreeBSD/NetBSD/OpenBSD/etc, and any other POSIX system, you have two choices:
+* on macOS, FreeBSD/NetBSD/OpenBSD/etc, download and extract `./mommy-*.any-system.tar.gz`, and either:
-  * extract `./mommy-*.any-system.tar.gz` and run `sudo ./install.sh` to install mommy and the manual page, or
+  * run the configurable installer with `sudo ./install.sh`, or
-  * download `./mommy-*.sh` directly and put it wherever you want~
+  * copy `./mommy-*.sh` to whichever place you think is appropriate~

 after installation, you can [integrate mommy with your shell](#shell-integration)~